 Religious Discrimination & Reasonable Accommodation

-Employers must reasonably accommodate an employee’s or applicant’s religious belief, observance, or practice unless it would cause an “undue hardship” on the employer’s program, enterprise or business.
+State and federal law requires employers to reasonably accommodate an employee’s or applicant’s religious belief, observance, or practice unless it would cause an “undue hardship” on the employer’s program, enterprise or business.
 A reasonable accommodation may cause undue hardship if it is costly, compromises workplace safety, decreases workplace efficiency, infringes on the rights of other employees, or requires other employees to do more than their share of potentially hazardous or burdensome work.

 The employee must inform the employer, or the employer must know, of the need for the religious accommodation.